 \section{Strong line metallicity indicators and metallicity gradients}

-In this section, we leverage the rich set of lines observed, giving access to multiple strong line diagnostics.
+In this section we leverage the rich set of lines observed, giving access to multiple strong-line diagnostics.
 As discussed below, different diagnostics have different strengths and combining them would give a tightened constraint on the metallicity.
-Building on the work of \citet{Fujimoto2025}, who presented metallicity gradients inferred from two diagnostics, we expand our analysis to include a broader range of strong line diagnostics available from the data.
+Building on the work of \citet{Fujimoto2025}, who presented metallicity gradients inferred from two diagnostics, we expand our analysis to include a broader range of strong-line diagnostics available from the data.
 We assess the impact of different diagnostics on the resulting metallicity gradients, complementing the analysis of \citet{Fujimoto2025}.